BaderLab/GenAnT/2-GeneratingGeneModels/example.md

 ### HISAT2 + StringTie

-Create a Conda environment for HISAT2
+Create a Conda environment for HISAT2.
+Install SAMTools in this environment, as well

 ```
 conda create -n hisat2_env hisat2=2.1.0